p-chan5/EasyPulse/HOW_TO_BUILD_THEM.md

 ## HOW TO BUILD THEM 🏗️

-- Almost all values ​​are documented, except for the defaults.
+- All custom values ​​are documented, except for the default ones.
 To see them, open and analyze the `.json` file.

 - Make sure to `Reset` each effect before starting.